 Rivera explained that the team did a lot of math to determine what the actual costs, based on odds, to obtain a purple duty officer in a duty officer pack versus how much it cost to "grind one up."
 He said Cryptic realized it was "way undercharging" for the grinding missions, and he believes the studio is still undercharging, but previously the costs were off "by orders of magnitude."
 He said that before the changes were implemented, the game risked losing duty officer sales because the cost-differential was so vast.

 Rivera admitted that there are very few canon ships that can be made for the game, and the ones that haven't been used yet don't have the most exciting designs.
 We perused a gallery of unused canon designs and agreed that many of them looked like bad "kit-bashes" and likely wouldn't hold up under the scrutiny of the STO

 expansion, and they will likely get more breathing room in the future if the next expansion (which they are "seriously considering" and may contain another new playable species!) provides them with ample opportunity for new ship designs.
 He also said that they could do a lot with "alien" vessels like the Caitian, Ferasan, Lethean, and Xindi.

 art team sent me a bunch of wonderful screenshots of two new ships that are coming into the game.
 Two of them have been used again in this column.
 The shots depict the two new Romulan faction veteran ships.
 The small vessel that resembles the Romulan scout/science vessel is what is being worked up for the Romulan version of the Captain's Yacht, which is the 400-day veteran reward.
 The larger, sleeker ship will be the Romulan version of the 1000-day veteran's destroyer.
 I got to see her moves a little bit while I was visiting, and I have to say (since I also fly my Chimera on my Federation character) that I'm looking forward to seeing it in action in the game.

 I'd like to thank Al Rivera for his time and hospitality and being such a gracious host during my visit to Cryptic Studios.

-Incoming communique from Starfleet Headquarters: Captain's Log is now transmitting direct from Terilynn Shull every Monday, providing news, rumors, and dev interviews about Star Trek Online.
+.
+Until next week, live long and prosper!Incoming communique from Starfleet Headquarters: Captain's Log is now transmitting direct from Terilynn Shull every Monday, providing news, rumors, and dev interviews about Star Trek Online.
 Beam communications to email@example.com.